-The Section 515 direct loan program [7 CFR Part 3560] provides financing to support the development of rental units in rural areas that need housing affordable for very low-, low-, and moderate-income households, and where this housing is unlikely to be provided through other means.
+The Section 515 direct loan program [7 CFR Part 3560] provides financing to support the development of rental units in rural areas that need housing affordable to very low-, low-, and moderate-income households, and where this housing is unlikely to be provided through other means.

 Section 515 loans can be used to build, acquire and rehabilitate, or improve dwellings in rural areas.
-The term for loans is tied to the expected useful life of the property, and the standard term for an initial Section 515 loan is 30 years with a 50-year amortization period.
+The term for an initial Section 515 loan is 30 years with a 50-year amortization period.
 However, the term for subsequent loans and loans for special types of properties, such as manufactured housing, may be made for a shorter term based on the project's expected useful life.

 Each loan is made at a note rate established by the Agency as prescribed in RD Instruction 440.1.
-Borrowers approved for initial and/or subsequent loans receive interest credit that reduces the effective interest rate for the Agency's financing, thereby lowering the property's rents.
+Borrowers approved for initial and/or subsequent loans receive interest credit, which reduces the effective interest rate for the Agency's financing, thereby lowering the property's rents.
 In return for this below-market rate financing, the borrower agrees to lease the project's rental units to income-eligible households at rents approved by the Agency.
+Borrowers operate on a nonprofit or limited-profit basis.

-1.6 SECTION 514/516 PROGRAMS-OVERVIEW
+1.6 SECTION 514/516 PROGRAM-OVERVIEW